 - What kind of people do you look for to be a coach?

 All our coaches are experienced professionals who have not only done significant amounts of coaching at senior and executive levels but have also had careers in business themselves.
 We think that this “real-life” experience is critical to being able to help the Associates with the issues they are facing.
 A careful process around the selection of our coaches ensures an excellent fit with On Purpose and our Associates.

 - What is the commitment?

-Each Associate has four sessions during the year (roughly once a quarter) and each session is about 1.5hrs-2hrs long.
+Each Associate has six sessions during the year (roughly once every two months) and each session is about 1.5hrs-2hrs long.
 Some coaches also have some contact, e.g. by phone or email with their Associates in between sessions.
 Coaches can be assigned to one or more Associates.

 - What will I get out of it?